AmbireTech/adex-protocol/README.md

 This architecture ensures that both parties get their analytical reports by aggregating the data directly from the users, which ensures reporting transparency.

+#### Alternative implementations

+@TODO explain that you might build a validator stack to follow the same protocol, or implement a different need altogether

+The validator stack could be implemented in other ways, to fill a different set of requirements.

+It doesn't have to follow the architecture outlined in [validator-stack.md](/components/validator-stack.md), although you could chose to follow the same protocol by implementing the same RESTful APIs.

 ### SDK